Nish60220110anth/Oorleef/README.md

 > The game has been developed using a visual scripting programming language blueprints which runs on C++ and the underlying functions and actions are taken care by blueprints itself.
 >
-> The game developement has also used assets from the Unreal Engine EPIC Games marketplace, all under free license.</br>
+> The game developement has also used assets from the Unreal Engine EPIC Games marketplace under free license.
+>
-We have used emotes, actions and animations from Mixamo for our Game and its interactions, all under free license.</br>
+> We have used emotes, actions and animations from Mixamo for our Game and its interactions under free license.
+>
-The game has also used royalty- free music as Background effects and sounds.
+> The game has also used royalty - free music as Background effects and sounds.